barryclark/jekyll-now/_posts/2019-08-15-Global-All-weather-portfolios-investment-adventures-of-an-Aussie-couple.md

 </style>

-In this blog we share our path to applying individual US-centric All-Weather investment information to an Australian situation, with the result being a global All-Weather portfolio.
+In this blog we share our path to applying US-centric All-Weather investment information to an Australian situation, with the result being a global All-Weather portfolio.
 This is by no means advice, rather we share our experience in case it is interesting or useful to others and to further develop our ideas.
 We embarked on this because our current situation necessitated reducing our investment timing risk and an “All-Weather” approach could smooth out the ride.

 <p class="comment">
 ⚠️ <b>warning links ahead:</b> <a href="https://en.wikipedia.org/wiki/Hyperlink">link</a> abundance due to attempted definition provision for things unfamiliar to non-experts (like us!)